 This yummy chicken dish is adapted from a favorite recipe handed down from “Auntie Priscilla.”
 Priscilla is one of the first people I met after Hubby and I started dating, way back in the day.
 Once I met her, I didn’t let her go!
 Priscilla was my mentor during those earlier years of marriage and a close friend.
-Bonus: she is one awesome cook.
-In fact, she runs a delicious food truck now.
-You go, Girl!
-Check out her delish ride: http://www.panfiniti.com/index.html
+Bonus: she is one awesome cook and even owned a cool food truck once!

 If you can, marinade the chicken overnight.
 The flavors will soak in with more time.
 Try it and enjoy it soon!